VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Experiments

 \subsection{Experimental Settings}

-The widely used CARLA~\cite{carla} simulator is adopted to evaluate the performance of VADv2.
-Following common practice, we use Town05 Long and Town05 Short benchmarks for closed-loop evaluation.
+\boldparagraph{CARLA Benchmark.} We first use CARLA~\citep{dosovitskiy2017carla} simulator to evaluate the performance of \thename.
+We conduct closed-loop evaluation on the widely adopted Town05 and Bench2Drive~\cite{jia2024bench2drive} benchmarks.
 Specifically, each benchmark contains several pre-defined driving routes.
-Town05 Long consists of 10 routes, each route is about 1km in length.
-Town05 Short consists of 32 routes, each route is 70m in length.
-Town05 Long validates the comprehensive capabilities of the model, while Town05 Short focuses on evaluating the model's performance in specific scenarios, such as lane changing before intersections.
+The simulation and control frequency for closed-loop inference is 10 Hz. \thename takes a multi-view image sequence as input in a streaming manner and plans a 3-second future trajectory.
+The trajectory consists of 6 waypoints (\ie, $T=6$).
+The time interval between two adjacent waypoints is 0.5s.
+The default feature dimension $D$ for \thename is set to 256.
+All experiments are conducted based on 16 NVIDIA 4090 GPUs.

-We use the official autonomous agent of CARLA to collect training data by randomly generating driving routes in Town03, Town04, Town06, Town07, and Town10.
-The data is sampled at a frequency of 2Hz, and we collect approximately 3 million frames for training.
-For each frame, we save 6-camera surround-view images, traffic signals, information about other traffic participants, and the state information of the ego vehicle.
-Additionally, we obtain the vectorized maps for training the online mapping module by preprocessing the OpenStreetMap~\cite{openstreetmap} format maps provided by CARLA.
-It is important to note that the map information was only provided as ground truth during training, and VADv2 does not utilize any high-definition map in closed-loop evaluation.
+\boldparagraph{CARLA Data.} As for generating the driving demonstration data for the Town05 benchmark, we use the official autonomous agent of CARLA to collect training data by randomly generating driving routes in Town03, Town04, Town06, Town07, and Town10.
+We collect approximately 3 million clips for training.
+For each clip, we save 6-camera surround-view image sequences at 10Hz for the past 1.6 seconds, along with information on traffic signals, traffic participants, and the state of the ego vehicle.
+Additionally, we obtain the vectorized maps for training the online mapping module by preprocessing the OpenStreetMap~\citep{openstreetmap} format maps provided by CARLA.
+The maps are provided only as ground truth during training, and \thename does not use high-definition maps for evaluation.

+\boldparagraph{NAVSIM and 3DGS-based Benchmarks.} To further validate generalization ability in real-world scenarios, we also evaluate \thename on the NAVSIM, NAVSIMv2~\citep{dauner2024navsim} and a large-scale 3DGS-based~\citep{3dgs} benchmarks. we collect 2000 hours of real-world human driving demonstrations for training, and utilizing 337 reconstructed 3D Gaussian Splatting (3DGS) environments for closed-loop evaluation.
+Each environment features an 8s scenario capturing interactions in dense traffic with potential collision risks, providing a representative segment of real-world driving behaviors and multi-agent interactions.

+The photorealistic 3DGS reconstruction enables accurate agent trajectory modeling and dynamic environment rendering, providing a testbed that closely mirrors real-world driving conditions.
+More details of the 3DGS-based benchmark can be found in Appendix~\ref{sec:appendix} due to page limits.
+We also deploy \thename on real-world vehicles.
+The results are presented in the supplementary material.